 • Identity Authentication: Systems must verify the identity of members to ensure that votes are cast securely by eligible voters.

-• Vote Validity: It must authenticate each electronic vote’s validity to ensure the vote is not altered during transmission.
+• Vote Validity: The system must authenticate each electronic vote and ensure it remains unchanged during transmission.

-• Receipts for Voters: A confirmation receipt must be sent to each member who votes electronically, providing proof of their vote and enhancing trust in the process.
+• Receipts for Voters: The system sends a confirmation receipt to each member who votes electronically, providing proof and building trust in the process.

 • Anonymity and Integrity: Systems must ensure the anonymity of votes, particularly for elections requiring secret ballots, by permanently separating any identification data from the ballots.

-• Record Retention: It is essential that both electronic ballots and owners’ consents are securely stored and remain accessible for counting, inspection, and review, to ensure procedural transparency and compliance.
+• Record Retention: The association must securely store both electronic ballots and owners’ consents to keep them accessible for counting, inspection, and review.

 Notification and Implementation

-The board must adopt a resolution to implement electronic voting and provide all homeowners with reasonable notice of the meeting where online voting will be discussed, at least 14 days in advance.
+To adhere to Florida HOA electronic voting laws, boards must adopt a resolution and provide homeowners with at least 14 days’ notice before implementing online voting.
 This process not only adheres to legal requirements but also ensures that all members are well-informed and can voice their opinions or concerns.

 Practical Application: Preventing Issues Like The Hammocks